microsoft/react-native-windows/README.md

 ## System Requirements

 - You can build and deploy React Native Windows apps on Windows 7 SP1, Windows 8.1, or Windows 10
-- You can run React Native Windows UWP apps only on Windows 10 devices, but React Native Windows WPF will run on Windows 7-10 so long as .NET 4.6 is installed on the end user's machine
+- You can run React Native Windows UWP apps only on Windows 10 devices, but React Native Windows WPF apps will run on Windows 7-10 so long as .NET 4.6 is installed on the end user's machine
 - Download [Visual Studio 2015 Community](https://www.visualstudio.com/vs/older-downloads/)
 - - You will need to start Visual Studio after it is installed to do some final setup before it can be used to build or run your React Native Windows application
 - [Windows 10 SDK Build 14393](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive)